The mean AUM of the top 100 hedge funds is a little under

 Then create a daily To-Do List of things that you should do today to work towards your lifetime goals.

-At an early stage, your smaller goals might be to read books and gather information on the achievement of your higher level goals.
-This will help you to improve the quality and realism of your goal setting.
+At an early stage, your smaller goals might be to read books and

 Finally review your plans, and make sure that they fit the way in which you want to live your life.